mrsteele/openai-tokens/README.md

 From ChatGPT directly:

 > Remember that very long conversations are more likely to receive incomplete replies.
 For example, if a conversation is 4090 tokens long, the reply will be cut off after only 6 tokens.

+### Accuracy

+In working on this module, accuracy was a challenge due to the fact that each model uses its own way to calculate token consuption.
+Because of that, **It is recommended to use the model name instead of number when truncating or validating prompts**.
+See [this ticket](https://github.com/mrsteele/openai-tokens/issues/7) which opened up this problem.

 ### Undetected Models